Thevi1/Thevi.github.io/content/posts/route-server.md

 Example above that member i enable IRRDB Filtering so only AS Number define on `allas` and all net define on `allnet` only will accepted

-In this lab I using [bgpq3](https://github.com/snar/bgpq3) for filtering IRRDB so, this lab using RPKI and IRRDB filtering prefix from member,
+In this lab I using [bgpq3](https://github.com/snar/bgpq3) for filtering IRRDB, so this lab using RPKI and IRRDB for filtering prefix from member,

 a little stricter, but it's good Right :)